Understanding real estate due diligence: 10 key components

 2. Conveyancing Searches

-Conveyancing searches are an important aspect of the UK real estate due diligence process.
+Conveyancing searches are an important aspect of the UK due diligence process.
 They entail the buyer's solicitor or conveyancer doing numerous searches to acquire information about the property and its surroundings.
 Before the acquisition is finalised, these searches assist in identifying potential concerns or obligations linked to the property.
 The following are three types of Conveyancing Searches:

 Local Authority Search